leontyevdv/nakama-playground/README.md

 ## How to test

-The test_request.sh bash script authenticates the user and calls the RPC function.
+The test_request.sh bash script (resides in the project folder) authenticates the user and calls the RPC function.
 Use one of the following commands to test different possible scenarios.

 ```bash
 ./test_request.sh callScore